Sreetama Datta

 • Candidates will be frisked with handheld metal detectors and biometric checks.

-• Candidates will not be allowed to take bio-breaks in the first one hour and last half an hour.
-Invigilators may frisk them physically and biometric attendance will be taken after returning from bio-breaks.
+• Candidates will not be allowed to take bio-breaks in the first hour and the last half an hour.
+Invigilators may frisk them physically, and biometric attendance will be taken after returning from bio-breaks.

 After submitting the answer sheets, candidates need to maintain proper discipline and decorum and follow the instructions below while leaving the centre.